Top European Travel Destinations for Foodies

 Fancy Flying to Foodie Heaven?

 Check out AIB Travel Loans.
 AIB offer loans from €1,000 with a loan decision in just three hours*.
 You can apply online through AIB Internet Banking and the AIB Mobile App.
-You can also book a branch appointment if you’d like to speak to someone in person or phone 1890 724 724 (lines are open Monday to Friday 8am-9pm and Saturday 9am-6pm).
+You can also book a branch appointment if you’d like to speak to someone in person or or phone 0818 724 725 if you’d like to speak to someone in person.

 * 3 hour loan decision applies to fully completed new personal loan applications processed within 3 hours 9am-5pm, Mon-Fri excl. bank holidays.
 Loans from €1,000-€30,000.
 Excludes applications: to restructure or clear existing AIB credit facilities; received through Branch and referred to a lender for review, from customers in financial difficulty; for Student and First loans; applications through Business Centres; or where total borrowings exceed €100,000 (excluding Home Loan debt up to €600,000).

 Allied Irish Banks, p.l.c. is regulated by the Central Bank of Ireland.
 Copyright Allied Irish Banks, p.l.c.
 1995.